 This is one of my simplest tips that's easy to do!
 Be sure to consistently drink water throughout the day, aiming for at least 10 glasses.
 Alternating lots of glasses of water with alcoholic drinks means you'll stay rehydrated to reduce the dehydrating effects of alcohol and caffeine.

+Avoid drinking on an empty stomach!
+Having some food before drinking helps slow the rate alcohol is absorbed into your bloodstream.
+Eating can also slow down your drinking but be careful and avoid munching on salty party snack foods as these will make you want to drink more quickly.
 Mix spirits with slimline tonic or fresh orange juice and sparkling water.
 Red wine contains about 85 calories per glass compared with 110 calories for sweet white wine or cider.
 A less calorific cocktail would be a vodka or gin pub measure, mixed with some pomegranate juice, sparkling water and slices of fruit.
 At least that way your body will take in some vitamin C. Alternatively, try tomato juice with vodka or white wine mixed with sparkling water, to dilute the alcohol and make your drink last longer.
 Mulled wine is a better option for Christmas day, again add lots of fruit slices and avoid adding extra sugar.

 Tip: If you are pregnant or breastfeeding, try my 5 delicious mocktails.